abillyt/Labyrinth-of-Lost-Boys/README.md

 Labyrinth-of-Lost-Boys
 a text-based adventure game.
-First uploaded version is an workable but incomplete map, with character creation, leveling up, a honed fighting algorithm
+First uploaded version is an workable but incomplete map, with character creation, leveling up, a honed fighting algorithm.

+It's coded in Python 2.7

 To play:
 The game will work best if you enter words in lower case without getting cheeky.